FAQ & Resources

 The Program is developing quality assurance and control protocols as part of our Consumer Protection Plan to prevent and resolve adverse customer interactions.
 This plan will be publicly available prior to Program launch in 2025.

-The Program team is developing marketing and education plans in coordination with community-based organizations, contractors, state agencies and utility providers to best reach homeowners, tenants, contractors and will be engaging with contractors and households throughout rural Kansas.
+The Program team is developing marketing and education plans based on feedback from community-based organizations, state agencies, contractors, and utility providers to best reach households and tenants throughout rural Kansas.

 Contractors